ParkJiS/ParkJiS/README.md

 ### Hi there 👋
 👋 Hi, I’m @ParkJiS
-📫 How to reach me com
+📫 How to reach me summerin820@naver.com